DataDog/documentation/content/en/getting_started/monitors/_index.md

 Removing the `@notification` from either section removes it from both sections.

-Leave the other sections as is.
+Leave the other sections as-is.
 For more information on what each configuration option does, see the [Monitor configuration][9] documentation.

 ### Permissions